connexcs/docs/docs/transcription.md

     The Transcription service fee is **$0.0003** USD per minute.

 !!!
 Warning
-    Please contact us for assistance and enable the transcription service if you are unable to find the **Enable Transcription** option.
+    If you are unable to find the **Enable Transcription** option, please contact us for assistance in enabling the transcription service.

 !!!
 Info
     Please take note that there is **no fee** for **silence**.